Toshayo/acer-nitro17-keyboard-and-fan-driver/README.md

 > **Warning**
 > ## This module has been developed specially for Acer Nitro 17 (model AN17-71).
 It has not been fully tested so use it at your own risk.

+#### Useless info
+The aim of the project was to learn to create a kernel module with character devices.
+Though the code seems to do the same thing as the module by @JafarAkhondali, I wanted to know where do values come from and that's why I did the reverse-engineering again by myself.

 ## Usage

 ### Fans